All Episodes

 Is there some logic to people who are asking those questions?

-That's logic to it and emotion to it.
+There's logic to it and emotion to it.

 I mean, after all, look what's happening to Americans who are on fixed income, particularly low-income Americans.

-The oil companies have got to be more participatory in alternate energy in sharing their profits in a variety of ways.
+The oil companies have got to be more participatory in alternate energy, in sharing their profits in a variety of ways.

 And there is very strong and justifiable emotion about their profits.

-sharing their profits?
+Sharing their profits?

 I have a friend who used to own a major travel agency.